usecakework/docs/docs/reference/rest.md

 **`endpoint`** The endpoint used to access this VM.

 ### stopVM
 Stop a running VM.
-You can also stop a started VM by exiting the process in your code.
+This destroys the VM, as the start/stopVM commands are for one-time use VMs.

 #### Endpoint
 ```txt title="POST"